Comic strip formats: Full page

 Full page is a format roughly 20 inches high and 14 inches wide.
 The Reading Eagle Sunday comics section is full-page size, though today no individual strips are still printed to take up a full page.
 When Sunday strips first appeared in newspapers, near the beginning of the 20th century, they were usually in the full-page size.
 Leading full-page Sundays included Thimble Theater, Little Orphan Annie, Dick Tracy and Bringing Up Father.
 Many full-page comic strips had a topper, a small strip that ran above or occasionally below the main strip, usually by the same artist.
 The topper on Thimble Theater was Sappo, the topper on Little Orphan Annie was Maw Green and ran at the bottom of the full page.
 Dick Tracy never had a topper while it was still a full page, but much later it had a topper, Sawdust, which ran at the bottom of the tabloid page.

-In the 1940s, comic strips were reduced in size because newspapers wanted to cram in more comics per page.
+In the 1940s, comic strips were reduced in size because newspapers wanted to fit more comics per page.
 Paper rationing during World War II also contributed to this, but was not the primary cause.
 Many strips were reduced in size to half of a page or one-third of a page.
 Collectors call these formats "halves" and "thirds".
 Only a few strips, notably Prince Valiant, were still published in full-page format after World War II.
 In the mid-1950s, there were a few attempts to revive the full-page Sunday comic strip, notably Lance and Johnny Reb and Billy Yank.
-These were an artistic but not a commercial success and were reduced to half-page format after a short full-page run.
+These were not a commercial success and were reduced to half-page format after a short full-page run.
 The last full-page Sunday strip was Prince Valiant, which continued in full-page format in some newspapers until 1970.
 New Prince Valiant stories still appear in newspapers today, but in half-page or smaller formats.

 Only a few books have been published reprinting full-page Sunday strips in their original size: The Golden Age of Tarzan, Prince Valiant: An American Epic and Little Nemo.

 Two-thirds

-A derivative of the full-page format, the 12-panel two-thirds format was used exclusively by the King Features Syndicate in some of its strips (e.g.: Popeye) after the war, being essentially a full without its "topper".
-The format was short-lived, as by 1957-58 these were barely printed in this format, being published as thirds instead.
-However these strips would be designed in a 12-panel format until about 1985–1986, as it was near impossible to run them as either halves or quarters.
+A derivative of the full-page format, the 12-panel two-thirds format was used exclusively by the King Features Syndicate in some of its strips (e.g.: Popeye) after World War II; the format was essentially a full without its "topper".
+The format was short-lived, as by the late 1959s these strips were mostly published as thirds.
+However, they would be designed in a 12-panel format until the mid-1980s, as it was near impossible to run them as either halves or quarters.